- 1893 - 2005 (Creation)

 Conditions governing access

-Part of one file is restricted for reasons of data protection and posthumous medical confidentiality.
+Part of one file is restricted in compliance with the UK General Data Protection Regulation and the Data Protection Act 1998 and for posthumous medical confidentiality.
 Otherwise no access restrictions.

 Conditions governing reproduction